erenyusufduran/path/09-blockchain/01-hyperledger/02-course/08-docker-based-setup.md

   - Used for setting up Fabric in production.
     - Orchestration engine manages the distribution of containers across multiple hosts.
     - **Docker-compose** will **NOT** work | kubernetes will work.

+### Docker-Compose

+Requires a config file that define services that make up the app.

+- Creates the instances of containers in specified in YAML

+  - `docker-compose up -d`
+    - Looks for docker-compose.yaml file in current folder.
+    - -d flag used to launch environment in the background/detached mode.
+  - `docker-compose down`
+    - Shuts down all of the containers defined in YAML file.
+    - All data stored in the container filesystem is lost.
+  - `docker-compose stop`
+  - `docker-compose start`
+  - `docker-compose pause`
+  - `docker-compose restart`

+- Default YAML file name may be overridden with -f flag - `docker-compose -f some-file.yaml up`
+  - Multiple files may be specified with -f flag - `docker-compose -f file1 -f file2 up`
+  - Merges the configuration
+  - Properties in later files overrides